bluegenes/bluegenes.github.io/_posts/2019-02-28-Metatrancriptomics-workshop.md

 layout: post
 title: Metatranscriptomics workshop & development
 modified: 2019-02-28
-author: N. Tessa Pierce, Taylor Reiter
+authors: N. Tessa Pierce, Taylor Reiter
 tags: cicese, workshop, metatranscriptomics
 ---
+by N. Tessa Pierce and Taylor Reiter

 In early November, we ran a workshop at CICESE, the Center for Scientific Research and Higher Education, in Ensenada, Baja California.
 This was the lab's second time at CICESE: last year, Phil Brooks, Harriet Alexander, and Titus taught a Metagenomics workshop.